Longzz0824/Critical-Multitask-Batch-Sizes-in-Diffusion-Models/GNS_README.md

-## Experiment 2: Analyzing GNS Across Multiple Timestep Bins in Diffusion Models
+## Experiment 2: Analyzing B_crit Across Multiple Timestep Bins in Diffusion Models

 In this experiment, we investigate the **Gradient Noise Scale (GNS)** across multiple timestep bins within diffusion models.
 Diffusion models inherently involve multitask training, as each timestep (or a range of timesteps) can be treated as a separate task.
 This experiment aims to explore how GNS varies across these timesteps and uncover potential inefficiencies in training specific ranges.